Apicat Docs

 See all pm syntax supported here.

 For those unfamiliar with JavaScript, writing pm scripts can be challenging.
-To address this, we recommend using the Apidog Script Generator to simplify script writing.
+To address this, we recommend using the Apicat Script Generator to simplify script writing.
 Simply describe the script you want in natural language, and the generator will create a runnable script for you.

 Usage#